 2. Energy storage system

 39. The main energy storage systems of a powertrain where the output energy is used directly or indirectly for the purpose of vehicle propulsion, are defined as "propulsion energy storage systems" (see section 1.1.).
-But there are also other energy storage systems in a vehicle, as peripherals of the powertrain or auxiliaries.
+But there are also other energy storage systems in a vehicle, as peripheral devices of the powertrain or auxiliary devices.

 40. A specific kind of energy storage system stores only one form of energy (chemical, electrical, mechanical).
 The fundamental characteristic of an energy storage system is that the form of energy input to the storage system is the same as the form of energy output from the storage system.
 Independent from other processes which may occur inside an energy storage system, it is understood as a black box which stores and releases the same form of energy.
 The proposal structures energy storage systems into: